beneviolabs/ft-allowance-agent/0.0.1/milestone-1.md

 5. Alice says: actually my portfolio is underwater.
 I invested a total of $200 into a combination of Near and ETH.
 Both prices have since gone down, so I don't want to swap for stablecoins until my portfolio is worth more.
 6. Agent says: Understood.
 If you are interested in aquiring any other tokens, please let me know what types of tokens and what quantities.
 7. Alice: I would buy more XRP or SHITZU if the prices are within a certain range.
 8. Agent: We currently only support NEAR, USDT, and USDC, but I've sent a note of your request to our product team.
-If you'd like to be the frist to know when these are supported, please join our telegram channel @ <benevio labs telegram annoucements channel>
+If you'd like to be the frist to know when these are supported, please join our telegram channel @ <benevio labs telegram announcements channel>

 ##### Less than Happy Path 2